Ottoman Imperial Harem: Role of the

+The valide sultan even influenced the way Ottoman sultans waged wars.
+The ethnic background of the valide sultan was a major determinant of whether a military target would be aimed at North Africa, the Middle East, or Europe.
+The sultans were likely to be mindful of their matrilineal descent when determining their next conquest.
+Matrilineal background was so important that a sultan descended from a European mother was more than 70 percent less likely to orient the empire's imperial venture in the West.

 Role of the court ladies

 For the perpetuation and service of the Ottoman dynasty, slave girls were either captured in war, given as gifts to the Sultan and the dynastic family on special occasions, recruited within the empire, or procured from neighbouring countries to become imperial court ladies (cariyes).
 The number of female slaves within the harem varied over time, and the harem itself was regularly renewed as a result of the practice of manumission.
-Manumission of the previous sultan’s concubines was especially common upon the enthronement of a new sultan.
-Most enslaved girls were Christian, and came from various countries, regions, and ethnic groups, including Circassia, Georgia, Russia, and Africa.
+Manumission of the previous sultan's concubines was especially common upon the enthronement of a new sultan.
+Most enslaved girls were Christian and came from various countries, regions, and ethnic groups, including Circassia, Georgia, Russia, and Africa.
 There was no standard practice that determined what age girls entered the harem.
 Some arrived as children, while others entered at a later age.
-This slave trade was formally banned in 1854 but the ban was on paper only.
-After 1854, almost all court lady-slaves were of Circassian origin; the Circassians had been expelled from Russian lands in the 1860s and the improverished refugee parents sold their daughters in a trade that was formally banned but tolerated.
+The Circassian slave trade was formally banned in 1854 but the ban was on paper only.
+After 1854, almost all court lady-slaves were of Circassian origin.
+Circassians had been expelled from Russian lands in the 1860s and impoverished refugee parents sold their daughters in a trade that was formally banned but continued in practice.

-Upon arrival at the palace, all of the women and girls began a transformation process to accord with their new life.
-They were converted to Islam through recitation of the core Islamic creed, and were given new names that accorded with their physical appearance or personality.
-They were prevented from contacting their families and were trained in court manners and activities, on the Islamic religion, and the Turkish language to prepare for life at court.
+Upon arrival at the palace, women and girls began a rigorous transformation process.
+They were converted to Islam, learned religious precepts through recitation of core Islamic creeds, and were given new Muslim slave names that matched their physical appearance or personality.
+They were trained in court manners and activities and taught the Turkish language.
+As part of this total transition to a new life, the women were prohibited from contacting their families.

-Odalisque, a word derived from the Turkish Oda, meaning chamber: thus connoting odalisque to mean chamber girl or attendant, was not a term synonymous with concubine; however, in western usage the term has come to refer specifically to the harem concubine.
+An Odalisque, a word derived from the Turkish Oda, meaning chamber, was a chamber girl or attendant, but was not a term synonymous with concubine.
+However, in western usage, the term has come to refer specifically to the harem concubine.